 February 2016 is National Children’s Dental Health Month, as presented by the American Dental Association and the ADA Foundation.
 The month-long campaign is designed to encourage children to practice good oral health care.
 The 2016 slogan is “Sugar Wars”.
-Here are reasons why parents should take their kids to visit a pediatric dentist for making sure that their teeth remain in top shape.
+Here are reasons why parents should take their kids to visit a family dentist for making sure that their teeth remain in top shape.

 NCDHM 2016 Campaign: Sugar Wars